Neurology · Peripheral Neuropathy

 Vignette unlocked

-A 45-year-old female presents with a 3-month history of numbness and tingling in her right hand that frequently wakes her from sleep.
-She works as a data entry clerk and reports that the symptoms are relieved by shaking her hand.
-On physical exam, there is decreased sensation over the palmar aspect of the thumb, index, and middle fingers.
-Tinel sign is positive at the wrist, and there is mild thenar muscle wasting.
+A 45-year-old female presents with a 3-month history of numbness and tingling in her right hand that is worse at night and wakes her from sleep.
+She works as a data entry clerk and reports that the symptoms involve her thumb, index, and middle fingers.
+On physical exam, she has weakness with thumb opposition and a positive Tinel sign at the wrist.
+There is visible atrophy of the thenar eminence.
+Sensation is spared over the thenar eminence itself.

 +Reveal answer